kentcdodds/cross-env/README.md

 first one executes commands using [`cross-spawn`][cross-spawn], while the second one uses the `shell` option from Node's `spawn`.

-The main use case for `cross-env-shell` is when your need an environment variable to be set across an entire inline shell script, rather than just one command.
+The main use case for `cross-env-shell` is when you need an environment variable to be set across an entire inline shell script, rather than just one command.